Join the People’s grass roots movement!

 Strengthen workers’ right to organize in the workplace.

-A single payer healthcare system is the greatest investment you can make in folks with disabilities, the elderly, farmers, families, those who lose their jobs, the self-employed, worker cooperatives and small businesses.
-When the One Big Beautiful Bill wants us to cut healthcare and services for Minnesotans, we must stand together to ensure everyone receives the healthcare and services they need.
+Medicare for All is the greatest investment you can make in folks with disabilities, the elderly, farmers, families, those who lose their jobs, the self-employed, worker cooperatives and small businesses.
+When the One Big Beautiful Bill wants us to cut healthcare and services for Minnesotans, we must stand together to ensure everyone receives the healthcare and services they deserve.

 Enacting a moratorium on data center construction in Minnesota at least until a robust regulatory framework is enacted.